Pheonix-MA/A-good-site/Writing.md

-## This Page is for Random Ideas we May make
+## This Page is for Random Ideas we May make.